ohsu-cedar-comp-hub/HOP_CHIP/README.md

 All output files generated for each input will be located in the results folder indicated by config_bams.json.

 Resulting final dataframe will be located in the master directory with the name following the format:

 "{Today(YYMMMDD)}_merged_filt_nonsyn_{minvaf}to{maxvaf}percent_{minreads}supp_BQ{minBQ}"

 ### Part 2: Annotating Counts and Analyzing Calls
 #### Summary
 This script will take as input the resulting dataframe from Part 1 and generate a new dataframe with added annotations from various sources (ex. known calls, dbsnp, metadata).

-The annotated dataframe will be used to create multiple visualizations specifically for calls that match the provided known calls.
+The annotated dataframe will be used to create multiple visualizations specifically for mutation calls that match the provided known calls.

 Files Involved:
 * {Today(YYMMMDD)}_merged_filt_nonsyn_{minvaf}to{maxvaf}percent_{minreads}supp_BQ{minBQ} (from Part 1)